 - For media inquiries and interview requests, please contact Matthew Stepp at firstname.lastname@example.org

-Click here to see what nonprofit agencies we have funded in Eastern Maine as of Tuesday, March 24 at 5 PM.
+Click here to see what nonprofit agencies we have funded in Eastern Maine.

 We understand many individuals and families have been affected by the outbreak already and more will continue to be affected.
 We are working to move resources to community-based organizations that are directly supporting local residents and families who are most affected by emerging health, economic, and social impacts.